 To set the volume levels go into the program mode on your DCC system (refer to your system's manual for instructions on how to do this as each system is slightly different), enter the desired CV number, then enter the desired levels.
-Note that this can be done either on a programming track or on the main (Ops mode) if your DCC system supports programming on the main.
+This can be done either on a programming track or on the main (Ops mode) if your DCC system supports programming on the main.
+NOTE: If you're using an ESU ECoS DCC system or an ESU Programmer, please see our special notice about draining the MoPower capacitors on Page 11 of this manual before trying to change any of the volume settings.